GentleTomZerg/gentleTomzerg.github.io/_posts/2024-01-07-Philosophy-of-SoftwareDesign.md

 > abstraction is a simplified view of an entity, which omits **unimportant**
 > details.

-- Include unimportant details -> increase `coginitive load`
+- Include unimportant details -> increase `cognitive load`
 - Omit important details -> increase `obscurity`

 ## Deep Modules